close-dev-team/partner-sdk-php/README.md

 4. **Using the SDK** – In this page you will learn how to use the SDK, but if you want to get more information about the calls, you can always see our [Close Partner API Documentation][partner-api-doc], which this SDK is a wrapper of.

+## Full user guide
+For an in-depth explanation of the Close app and an elaborate overview of the possibilities of our PHP SDK visit chec kout our [Full user guide](/USERGUIDE.md)

 ## Quick Examples

 ### Create the Close SDK client